-Findings from interviews conducted with over 3,000 employers and over 3,000 mothers show that an alarming 77% of women report having “a negative or possibly discriminatory experience during pregnancy, maternity leave, and/or on return from maternity leave.”
-More specifically, “half of mothers. . . described a negative impact on their opportunity, status or job security,” and “20% reported financial loss as a result of their pregnancy.”
+Findings from interviews conducted with over 3,000 employers and over 3,000 mothers show that an alarming 77% of women report having “a negative or possibly discriminatory experience during pregnancy, maternity leave, or on return from maternity leave”.
+More specifically, “half of mothers. . . described a negative impact on their opportunity, status or job security”, and “20% reported financial loss as a result of their pregnancy”.

-While a majority of employers believe “it was in their interests to support pregnant women,’’ and “that statutory rights relating to pregnancy…are reasonable and easy to implement,” the summary of key findings outlined several other concerning statistics, including:
+While a majority of employers believe “it was in their interests to support pregnant women’’, and “that statutory rights relating to pregnancy…[are] reasonable and easy to facilitate”, the summary of key findings outlined several other concerning statistics, including:

 - Approximately 1 in 9 mothers who stated “they felt forced to leave their job.
 This included those being dismissed (1%); made compulsorily redundant, where others in their workplace were not (1%); or feeling treated so poorly they felt they had to leave their job (9%).”

-- 1 in 5 mothers who reported “harassment or negative comments related to pregnancy or flexible working from their employer and /or colleagues” and
+- 1 in 5 mothers who reported “harassment or negative comments related to pregnancy or flexible working from their employer/colleagues” and

-- 1 in 10 mothers said they “were discouraged them from attending antenatal appointments.”
+- 1 in 10 mothers said they “were discouraged from attending antenatal appointments”.